Skip to main content

 Profile Tabs

-Your Profile page has three tabs:
+Your Profile page has three main tabs:

-• History: completed trades, settlements, and claims.
+• History: completed trades, settlements, claims, and refunds.

 What This Means for Users